Was It Good For You?

 Great Sex Tip 3: Don't Compare Your Sex Life With Porn

-Other fictions include the idea that women are always primed and ready; that the same moves work on every partner; that satisfying sex always culminates in orgasm.
+Other myths men may learn from pornography include the ideas that women are always ready for sex, that the same moves work on every partner all the time, and that sex always ends in orgasm.

 Great Sex Tip 4: Focus on Pleasurable Sensations

-Stress is an enemy of great sex.
-So is anxiety about performance.
-Minimizing both helps maximize your enjoyment of your partner.
-'If we can quiet our monkey-minds, put a stop to that ceaseless inner-chatter, we can open ourselves up to better sex,' Britton says.
+Stress, anxiety, and distractions can lead to less satisfying sex.
+Leave the stress of the job at work, and minimize your anxiety about your performance.
+"If we can quiet our monkey-minds, put a stop to that ceaseless inner-chatter, we can open ourselves up to better sex," Britton says.

 Great Sex Tip 5: Focus Less on Size and More on Other Matters

-"'I'm not going to pretend it doesn't matter," Davidson says.
+When it comes to penis size, men always hear that size doesn't matter to women.
+While this may be the case for most, it's not so much about having the biggest penis as it is fitting with your partner.
+"I'm not going to pretend it doesn't matter," Davidson says.
 "There are plenty of women for whom it absolutely does.
-But I prefer to focus on the idea of the right fit.'
+But I prefer to focus on the idea of the right fit."

-'A lot of women are very responsive to a man's voice during lovemaking,' Davidson says.
-'If a man has verbal facility and can entice a woman through his voice that can become a powerful part of his repertoire.'" *
+Don't forget to talk to your partner, too.
+"A lot of women are very responsive to a man's voice during lovemaking," Davidson says.
+"If a man has verbal facility and can entice a woman through his voice that can become a powerful part of his repertoire."

 Great Sex Tip 6: Schedule Sex...Really!

-"'There's this powerful mythology that says you should fall into each other's arms spontaneously, with string music playing and the sun setting in the West, and if that doesn't happen there's something wrong with you,' Castleman says.
-'Nonsense.
-Real life doesn't work that way.'
+It may sound mundane to schedule sex, but it can actually make it more relaxing with both partners having more realistic expectations.
+"There's this powerful mythology that says you should fall into each other's arms spontaneously, with string music playing and the sun setting in the West, and if that doesn't happen there's something wrong with you," Castleman says.
+"Nonsense.
+Real life doesn't work that way."

-Castleman says that scheduling sex also eliminates conflict over desire differences.
-'People say, 'What if I'm not in the mood?'
+Scheduling sex can also eliminate conflict over desire differences and remove the pressure to perform.
+"People say, 'What if I’m not in the mood?'
 Well, one of the things about relationships is that you sometimes make compromises.
-But what astonishes people once they start scheduling sex is that they can actually enjoy it.'" *
+But what astonishes people once they start scheduling sex is that they can actually enjoy it," says Castleman.